 CO-LaN regularly issues calls for Consultancy Services requests.
 These calls are announced on the CO-LaN website and advertised in the CAPE-OPEN Newletter.
 To apply for the service CO-LaN members can download the application form from the CO-LaN document repository.

 Latest call: February to March 2019.
 Management Board requested some modifications to the application form (see discussion/decision on December 13, 2018).
-Two requests related to COBIA-based developments have been approved.
-More requests are reviewed.
+Two requests related to COBIA-based developments have been approved on April 2, 2019.
+A request for the development of a CAPE-OPEN Unit Operation was approved on July 11, 2019 and a request for help in resolving issues in a PME was approved in June 2019.

-Do not hesitate to contact Michel Pons if you have questions about the Consultancy Services scheme and its application.
+Do not hesitate to contact CO-LaN Chief Technology Officer if you have questions about the Consultancy Services scheme and its application.